rerun/rerun/modules/stubbs/README.md

 ### add-module

-Create a new rerun module file structure.
+Create a new rerun module.

 *Usage*